Pricing and Patient Support

-For those patients who need further support in accessing our medicines, we have 12 financial patient support programs outside the United States designed to help clinically and financially eligible patients obtain the medicines they need while they await reimbursement.
+For those patients who need further support in accessing our medicines, we have a number of financial patient support programs outside the United States designed to help clinically and financially eligible patients obtain the medicines they need while they await reimbursement.
 These programs limit out-of-pocket costs for patients with multiple myeloma, giant cell tumor of the bone, homozygous familial hypercholesterolemia, metastatic colorectal cancer, cancer-related bone complications or acute lymphoblastic leukemia.
-Lower-middle-income countries (such as Egypt) and countries with high levels of income inequality (such as Thailand) are included in the current roster of countries with active patient support programs.
+Lower-middle-income countries (such as Egypt) and countries with high levels of income inequality (such as Thailand) are included in the current roster of countries with active patient support programs, as of August 2021.

 As part of our strategy, we have also collaborated with the international non-profit organization Direct Relief to reach patients through product donations in low- and middle-income countries (see Product Donations for more information).
 In addition, we support compassionate use and expanded access to our investigational medicines for qualified patients across the globe (see Access to Investigational Medicines for more information).